GCTC-NTGC/gc-digital-talent/frontend/cypress/README.md

 These commands will run tests directly, without going through the visual console.

-The environment variable `E2E_FILTER` can be used to filter the tests run, and constrain them to a subset of test suite.
+The environment variable `TEST_FILTER` can be used to filter the tests run, and constrain them to a subset of test suite.

 Examples: